mjuan-fraedom/aws-sap-c01/networking/transit-gateway-vs-cloudhub.md

 * An actual AWS Service
 * Connects VPC and on-prem together
 * Used to allow transitive peering (a VPC limitation) between VPCs
+* You don't need to a VPC to create a Transit Gateway.
+VPCs attach to a Transit Gateway

 ### CloudHub